 18. White Sand Beach (Pantai Pasir Putih)

 Pasir Putih, also known as White Sand Beach or Virgin Beach, is a remote, off-the-beaten-path beach that rewards the most adventurous of road trippers.
-It’s located on the east coast of Bali, near to the village of Candidasa, and with its pristine soft white sands that dramatically contrast to its volcanic black sand neighbours, it seriously stands out.
+It’s located on the east coast of Bali, near to the village of Candidasa.
+With its pristine soft white sands that dramatically contrast to its volcanic black sand neighbours, it seriously stands out.
 When you see the “white sand beach” sign, follow the dirt track until you reach the carpark.
-You’ll spot the lineup of local seafood BBQ stalls (perfect for a sea view lunch) and the calm, clear waters that make White Sand Beach a lovely spot for swimmers, too.
+You’ll spot the lineup of local seafood BBQ stalls (perfect for a sea view lunch) and the calm, clear waters that make White Sand Beach a lovely spot for swimming.

 Virgin Beach is best for road trippers – those who love white sandy destinations, and the journey.